-This thesis is organised as follows: in Section 2, I review Martin's (2018, 2020) account of sublexical scope and outline areas where further investigation is needed.
+This thesis is organised as follows: in Section 2, I review Martin's (2018, 2020) account on sub-lexical scope, and outline areas where further investigation is needed.
 Section 3.1 discusses the logic of the first experiment and formulates the two hypotheses to be examined.
 The experimental design is presented in Section 3.2 and the results are evaluated in Section 3.3.
 In Section 3.4, I sketch a further issue raised by informant responses and its implication to Martin's theory.
-Section 4 describes the second experiment and analyses the results considering the effect of accountability on stretching a causal chain by mentioning a causing event that is distant from the caused event.
-Section 5 compares and contrasts two theories of sub-lexical scope and spells out how each approach captures the experimental results.
-In doing so, I also provide suggestions about what factors appear to be involved in the computation of complex causation events.
+Section 4 describes the second experiment and analyses the results considering the effect of accountability on stretching a causal chain by mentioning the causing event that is distant from the caused event.
+Section 5 compares and contrasts two theories of sub-lexical scope and proposes that a single Voice is responsible for introducing external arguments, and sub-lexical modification targets a constituent that corresponds to the result.
 Finally, Section 6 concludes this thesis.

-2. Martin's account of sub-lexical scope
+2. Martin's account on sub-lexical scope